sebi06/BioFormatsRead/README.rst

 Acknowledgements
 ----------------
-*   Christoph Gohlke from providing the czifily.py.
+*   Christoph Gohlke from providing the czifile.py and tifffile.py.
-*   The Cellprofiler team for providing python-bioformats
+*   The Cellprofiler team for providing python-bioformats.
-*   The OME people for creating BioFormats
+*   The OME people for creating BioFormats.

 References
 ----------